037Gyanprakash/Demo/README.md

 # Demo
-This is for study purpose only
+This is for study purpose only.